dylanrylee/dylanrylee/README.md

 # Hi I'm Dylan! #

 ## About Me ##
 👋 Hi there!
-I'm Dylan Dizon, a Computer Science student at the University of Calgary.
-Originally, I'm from the Philippines, but I've been calling Canada home since 2015.
+I'm Dylan Dizon, a Computer Science student at the University of Calgary and a proud participant in the Science Co-op Program.
+Originally from the Philippines, I’ve been calling Canada home since 2015.

-🌟 I'm really into figuring things out and making cool stuff with computers.
-From writing code to building programs, I'm always eager to dive into new challenges.
-Right now, I'm currently diving deeper into Python Programming, and Web Development, trying to expand my knowledge and skills by building projects that I am passionate about.
-I'm also very interested in mathematics, and I am currently enjoying self-learning the mathematics behind Artificial Intelligence and Machine Learning.
+🚀 I'm passionate about solving problems and creating meaningful digital experiences.
+Whether it's building full-stack web applications or exploring the depths of Python programming, I’m always looking to challenge myself and learn something new.
+Lately, I’ve been expanding my skills in Web Development, Firebase, and Django, while diving into the mathematics behind Artificial Intelligence and Machine Learning through self-study.

+🎓 As a co-op student, I value hands-on learning and collaborative development.
+I’ve led and contributed to various real-world projects, from museum management systems to secure password apps—and I’m always seeking opportunities to grow through building.

-🎸 When I'm not buried in code, you'll find me strumming my guitar.
-Music has been a big part of my life since I was young, and it's my way of unwinding and expressing myself.
+🎸 Outside of code, you’ll find me playing guitar—music has always been my creative outlet and a way to recharge.

-🚀 I'm excited to keep learning and growing in the world of technology.
-Every day is a chance to discover something new and push myself further.
-I'm eager to connect with others who share my passion and see how we can collaborate to create amazing things together.
-Let's chat and explore the possibilities!
+💡 I'm excited to continue exploring the world of tech, connect with like-minded developers, and build projects that make an impact.
+Let’s connect and create something awesome together!

 ## 💼 Project Portfolio 💼
 ### 🏛️ MuseoTrack – Museum & Artifact DBMS